 Search Ads 360 estimates the pace of spend and performance if the desired spend is similar to past spend.
 Otherwise, dashes (---) are shown instead of estimates.

-Hover on any point on the graph to display the estimated and target spend amounts on a specific date.
+Hover over any point on the graph to display the estimated and target spend amounts on a specific date.
 Once a plan starts, the graph will also show the actual spend amounts.
 Completed plans display only the actual and targeted amounts.

 The graph updates

-The information in the graph changes and updates while a plan is running.
+The information in the graph changes while a plan is running.
 Initially, the graph includes only estimated pace.
 While a plan is running, the graph updates to include estimated and actual pace.
 When a plan is over (completed), the estimated amounts go away; only the actual numbers remain, along with the targeted amount.

 The method of managing spend in the plan, manual or automatic (with a budget bid strategy), determines whether certain information is included in the graph.